Online Master of Public Health (MPH)

 Ready to advance in the field of Public Health?
 Consider an online master’s degree program.
 Translate your passion for public health into practice with an online Master of Public Health from the University of Tennessee, Knoxville.
 We will prepare you for a versatile career dedicated to promoting the health and well-being of all individuals.

 Our online MPH challenges you to integrate theory and concepts with professional experience.
-You’ll gain insight into the impact of health systems, policy, and the environment and the ability to assess data and programs.
+You’ll gain insight into the impact of health systems, policy, and the environment, as well as the ability to assess data and programs.

 Become a Leader in Public Health